revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary><b>Explanation</b></summary>

-> The 'WITH' statement which is used to open file, guarantees that the file object is closed once the 'with' block exits.
+> The `WITH` statement which is used to open file, guarantees that the file object is closed once the `with` block exits.

 </details>
 </details>

 ---

-10.What would the readlines() method return?
+10.What would the `readlines()` method return?

 A.str